mandev-1/42-School-Exam-Rank-06/README.md

     // ... and ERROR HANDLING for -1 fatal errors
     if (bind(serverfd, (const struct sockaddr *)&serveraddr, sizeof(serveraddr)) == -1 || listen(serverfd, 100) == -1)
         err(NULL);
+    // you are assigning the address information stored in the `serveraddr` structure to the server socket identified by `serverfd`.